Acute Care walk-in clinics

 Do I need an appointment?

-No. The service operates on a walk-in basis.
+No. Acute Care operates on a walk-in basis.
 You do not need to book ahead.

 Who will I see when I arrive?

 Every patient is assessed on arrival to determine the level of care needed.
-Depending on your condition, you may be seen by a nurse, nurse practitioner, or urgent care clinician.
+Depending on your condition and the clinic you attend, you may be seen by a nurse, a nurse practitioner, a paramedic, or an urgent care clinician.

 Patients with more urgent clinical needs will be seen first.